tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

     elif velocity > 20.0:
       decel_jerk_max = 2.5
     else:
-      decel_jerk_max = 5.83 - (velocity / 6)
+      decel_jerk_max = 3.64284 - 0.05714 * velocity

 This equation above is set by ISO 15622, and dictates that jerk lower limit can only be five when below 5 m/s.
+In our equation,

+    self.car_config.jerk_limits[1]

+Jerk_limits[1] represents a jerk value of 3.3 m/s^3, which is the maximum analyzed lower jerk rate seen on stock SCC CAN.
 Between 5 m/s and 20 m/s jerk is capped using the calculation:

-    5.83 - (current velocity / 6 )
+    decel_jerk_max = 3.64284 - 0.05714 * velocity

-This means that if current velocity is say, 15 m/s the final jerk value would be capped at 3.33 m/s^3.
+This means that if current velocity is say, 15 m/s the final jerk max value would be capped at 2.78 m/s^3.
 Anything above 20 m/s is capped to a lower jerk max of 2.5 m/s^3.
 This allows for a smoother jerk range, while complying to ISO standards to a tee.
 The current jerk Lower Limit you will see in openpilot before this tune, is 5.0 m/s^3; Which as you can see from using the above calculation, the 5.0 m/s^3 technically does not comply with ISO standards at any speed above 5.0 m/s^3.